top of page

 --D.F., USA

 “When you're deep in the valley of authentic crisis, you cannot lift yourself out - what is required is someone to reach down and give you the lift you cannot give yourself.
-I have been fortunate enough to have someone like that, Veena Haasl-Blilie and Saumya Ayurveda.
+I have been fortunate enough to have someone like that, Veena Blilie and Saumya Ayurveda.
 The meaning of life is found within the lasting and deep relationships that come from helping and being helped”

 --John Granholm, London, UK